philliplagoc/Marvel-Rivals-Coach/README.md

-Here is a professional, employer-ready README based on the code provided.
-It highlights not just *what* the app does, but *how* it solves engineering challenges (like API latency and LLM token limits), which is exactly what hiring managers look for.

----

 # 🕷️ Marvel Rivals AI Coach

 > **An LLM-powered analytics dashboard that transforms raw match data into personalized, strategic coaching for Marvel Rivals players.**